Shumokh1/sm-AI-Robotics-task1/README.md

 ## Overview

-Task1: Use OpenCV and flask to make real time face detection
+Task1: Use OpenCV and flask to make real time face detection.

 This task shows a simple web application that performs real-time face detection using Flask and OpenCV.
 The application captures video from a webcam, processes the video frames to detect faces, and streams the processed video to a web browser.